MarkJamesHoward/mimic-css/README.md

 # mimic-css

-mimic-css is a design system that allows you use standard CSS styles within classes.
+**mimic-css** is a design system that allows you use standard CSS styles within the class attribute ALONG with Media Queries and modifiers.

+So we can write standard CSS such as `display:flex` and apply a media query inline within the class e.g.

+`<div class="large?display:flex"> Some Text </div>`

+Which will result in the below class being generated for us and ensuring that the flex container is only applied when the screen size is greater than 1280px wide

+`@media (min-width: 1280px) {
+.large\?display\:flex {
+	display: flex;
+	}
+}`

+We can also apply selectors like **hover** also inline with the class attribute

+`<div class="background-color:blue:hover"> Some Text </div>`

+Which will create a class for us like this

+`.background-color\:blue\:hover:hover {
+	background-color: blue;
+}`

 From this we gain the benefits of using a design system but without the downside of losing your CSS knowledge at the same time

 ## Install:

-npm i mimic-css
+npm i -D mimic-css

 ## Usage

 npx mimic-css

-This will search in the current folder (and all subfolders) for .html, .ts and .astro files.
+This will search in the current folder (and all subfolders) for .html, .ts, .js and .astro files.
 Ouput will be sent to the file mimic-css.css

-we can override these defaults as below npx mimic-css -i ./src/ -o ./src/mimic-css.css
+we can override these defaults as below to specify a specific folder to monitor (**src**) and the output filename to use (**mimic.css**) npx mimic-css -i ./src/ -o ./src/mimic.css

 <ul>
    <li>  i: { type: "string", default: "./", alias: "input" },</li>
     <li> o: { type: "string", default: "./mimic.css", alias: "output" },</li>
     <li> e: { type: "string", default: "", alias: "exclude" },</li>
     <li> l: { type: "boolean", default: false, alias: "lit" },</li>
 </ul>

+`

 <head>
     <link rel="stylesheet" href="./mimic.css" />
 </head>
+`

+`

 <div class="flex-direction:row large?flex-direction:column display:flex">
+`

 ## Magic Numbers

-In order to reduce the amount of time spent looking up magic names in mimic-css there is one set of values used across the board:
+In order to reduce the amount of time spent looking up magic names in mimic-css there is **one** set of values used across the board:

 <ul>
 <li>xs</li>